aravindmunna/hello-world-react-and-typescript-book/Samples/ComponentComposition.md

 #Component Composition

-This sample gives a basic example of building modular components that can be used to compose a UI.
+This sample gives a basic example of refactoring the Hello World application by composing the UI with modular components.

 **Source Code**